 This paper will focus on the key idea of the proposed efficient quadratic interpolation formula and its application to a third-order cell-centered finite-volume method, presenting numerical results for relatively simple but illustrative examples.
 Further algorithmic developments (e.g., nonoscillatory versions and extensions to grids of other cell types) and applications to practical low- and high-speed turbulent-flow problems will be addressed in future work.

 In Section \ref{sec_Conservative_Differential_Form}, we will discuss { the baseline finite-volume discretization with point-valued solutions}.
 In Section \ref{Efficient_Projected_Derivative_Formula_via_Nodal_Values}, we recall a well-known algorithm used for efficiently performing linear reconstruction over a tetrahedral cell and consider its generalization, which will be used repeatedly to eliminate second derivatives from a third-order accurate discretization.
-In Section \ref{Economical_Third_Order_Cell_Centered_Discretization}, we will describe the proposed third-order accurate cell-centered finite-volume discretization, extending the FANG cell-centered finite-volume method.
-In Section \ref{Results}, numerical results are shown.
+In Section \ref{Economical_Third_Order_Cell_Centered_Discretization}, we will describe the proposed third-order accurate cell-centered finite-volume discretization, extending the FANG cell-centered finite-volume method. { In Section \ref{Solver_TimeScheme}, we will describe a nonlinear solver used for steady problems, a time integration scheme used for an unsteady problem, and a fixed-point iteration scheme used to approximately invert the mass matrix arising from a high-order quadrature applied to the time derivative terms.} In Section \ref{Results}, numerical results are shown.
 Finally, in Section \ref{conclusions}, the paper concludes with remarks.